Political theology in China

-Political theology in China refers to the religious beliefs and principles that motivate the politics of China.
+Political theology in China refers to the religious beliefs and principles that shape politics in China.
 For two millennia, China was organized on a Confucian understanding of religion and politics, often discussed in terms of Confucian political philosophy.
-At various points throughout its history, Chinese Buddhism presented an alternative to the political import of Confucianism.
+At various points in its history, Chinese Buddhism offered an alternative to the political implications of Confucianism.
 However, since the mid-twentieth century, communist understandings of religion have dominated the discourse.

-Christianity entered China during the imperial period, with the Church of the East's interaction with the Emperor Taizong and Jesuit missionaries in the Ming court.
-But it developed the most in the 20th and 21st centuries after the establishments of the Republic of China and People's Republic of China.
+Christianity entered China during the imperial period, with the Church of the East's interaction with Emperor Taizong and Jesuit missionaries in the Ming court.
+But it developed primarily in the 20th and 21st centuries after the establishment of the Republic of China and the People's Republic of China.
 This is particularly true through the establishment of the Protestant Three-Self Patriotic Movement and the Catholic Patriotic Association, the rise of underground and house churches, and interactions with the secular academy.